Gaming Setup for College Students Under 40000 India 2026

 • Video editing (light): DaVinci Resolve and Premiere on 1080p timelines work.
 Not fast, but functional.
 Add a GPU in year 2 for faster export.

 The 16GB dual-channel RAM is what makes the 5600G punch above its weight.
 Single-channel 8GB on this APU cuts performance by 20 to 25 percent.
-This is the one spec you do not compromise on.
+This is the one spec you don’t compromise on.

 Monitor Choice: 22-inch vs 24-inch